 Budapest, Hungary is fast becoming a travel favorite for anyone visiting Europe.
 It truly is one of the most romantic and beautiful cities on the continent.
 Dave and I have been fortunate enough to visit Budapest on two separate occasions and we've compiled a list of the best things to do in Budapest.

 We were in Budapest once in the winter and once in the summer.
 Both times of the year are beautiful.
 As a matter a fact, Budapest has a very popular Christmas market.
 In the months of November and December it's a thriving tourist destination and many river cruises visit.

 Make sure to pick up a Lonely Planet guide book to help you plan your Budapest Trip.

-Take a Danube River Cruise
+#1 Take a Danube River Cruise

 There is nothing more romantic than watching the lights of the city from a the Danube River.
 Many week-long river cruises go through Budapest and that is how a lot of people see the city, but you can take dinner and sunset cruises in Budapest as well.

 Want a closer look at the Parliament Building?
 Check out this skip-the-line guided tour of the Budapest Parliament Building through Get Your Guide.

 Enjoy our round up the world's most romantic cities

 Heroes Square can be found at the end of Andrássy Avenue: an excellent walking street.
 Heroes Square is one of the world's oldest squares.

 The Millennium Monument in the centre of the square surrounded by statues honoring the seven chieftains of the Hungarian tribes who conquered the area now known as Hungary.